anynines/a9s-cli-v2/ImplementationNotes.md

 The implementation notes may document patterns on how certain features are developed by listing individual steps.
 This may help new developers to find a scaffold to start with when entering the project.

+## v0.11.0

+* Feature(s): `a9s version`: Prints the version of the a9s CLI
+    * Optional: Prints version of installed components on the current kubernetes cluster, e.g. versions of the a8s operators ...
+    * Implementation:
+        * Define place where to store the version
+            * How and when is the version bumped?
+            * How to make sure the version is used consistently
+                * In the code / build
+                * Git tag
+                * S3 bucket folder
+                * CI testing

+## v0.10.0

 ## v0.9.0

 * Observability: